This functionality is only applicable to the ArchiMate metamodel.

 - Open the canvas menu in the custom viewpoint definition, and click

-In the properties window, next to viewpoint icon, click, and select the image file you want to use as icon.
+In the settings window, next to viewpoint icon, click, and select the image file you want to use as icon from your file system.

-To view the icon you have selected, click.
+To view the icon you have selected, click .
+To reset a custom icon back to its default, click .

-If you are viewing an icon from an existing custom viewpoint, which still has the legacy format PNG, an error message may appear instead of the selected icon, saying that the file cannot be opened because no application is associated with the specified file.
+If you are not viewing a newly added icon but viewing the icon from an existing custom viewpoint, which still has the legacy format PNG, an error message may appear instead of the selected icon, saying that the file cannot be opened because no application is associated with the specified file.
 In that case set an(other) application as the default application for opening PNG files, or replace the PNG file with an icon in SVG format.

-Concepts can be added to the view in different ways.
+Concepts and relations can be added to the viewpoint definition in different ways.
 Use the way you find it easiest to add them.

-- Drag a concept from the Concepts folder in the model browser onto the view.
+- Drag a concept from the Default Concepts (in Concepts folder) in the model browser onto the view.
+Relations are located under Relations within the Default Concepts.

 - Use Concept in the Create pane.